Cookies and privacy policy

 • Non-personally-identifiable information:

-1. As a standard practise, Adido Limited assigns a random number to each user for anonymously tracking content preferences and traffic patterns.
+1. As a standard practise, Lemur Leisure Ltd assigns a random number to each user for anonymously tracking content preferences and traffic patterns.
 This random number lets us keep track of "how many" times users are doing specific things - like visiting our site each month - without really knowing who those users are (unless they specifically tell us).
 We analyse this data for trends and statistics, such as which parts of our site users are visiting and how long they spend there.
 We also gather information about what users are searching for.
 We use all this information in order to improve our content, plan site enhancements, and measure overall site effectiveness.

 • Personally identifiable information: